Socioeconomic status: Income

 Income refers to wages, salaries, profits, rents, and any flow of earnings received.
 Income can also come in the form of unemployment or worker's compensation, social security, pensions, interests or dividends, royalties, trusts, alimony, or other governmental, public, or family financial assistance.
-It can also come from monetary winnings, as from lotteries and other games or contests where money is awarded as a prize.
+It can also come from monetary winnings, like lotteries and other games or contests where money is awarded as a prize.

-Income can be looked at in two terms, relative and absolute.
-Absolute income, as theorized by economist John Maynard Keynes, is the relationship in which as income increases, so will consumption, but not at the same rate.
+Income can be looked at in two terms: relative and absolute.
+John Maynard Keynes's absolute income hypothesis predicts that as income increases, so will consumption, but not at the same rate.
 Relative income dictates a person's or family's savings and consumption based on the family's income in relation to others.
 Income is a commonly used measure of SES because it is relatively easy to figure for most individuals.

 Income inequality is most commonly measured around the world by the Gini coefficient, where 0 corresponds to perfect equality and 1 means perfect inequality.
 Low-income families focus on meeting immediate needs and do not accumulate wealth that could be passed on to future generations, thus increasing inequality.
 Families with higher and expendable income can accumulate wealth and focus on meeting immediate needs while being able to consume and enjoy luxuries and weather crises.

 Education

 Education also plays a role in determining income.
 Median earnings increase with each level of education.
-As conveyed in the chart, the highest degrees, professional and doctoral degrees, make the highest weekly earnings while those without a high school diploma earn less.
 Higher levels of education are associated with better economic and psychological outcomes (i.e.: more income, more control, and greater social support and networking).